the-turing-way/the-turing-way/workshops/book-dash/before_workshop.md

 ## Networking evening

 We have booked the bank vault at [Jamie's Italian in Manchester](https://www.jamieoliver.com/italian/restaurants/manchester/).
-To fit in with the locations schedule, we start the evening at 6 pm , slightly earlier than planned, and hope you are still all able to attend.
+To fit in with the locations schedule, we start Thursday evening at 6 pm , slightly earlier than planned, and hope you are still all able to attend.

 6:00pm	Arrive at dinner venue and queen bee icebreaker
 6:45pm	Dinner